OrcusD/NetworkSniffer/README.md

 NetworkSniffer
 ==============

-This is a terminal network sniffer(IPv4/IPv6) implementation for Linux.
+Terminal network sniffer(IPv4/IPv6) for Linux.
 Is implemented in C/C++ and it use ncurses libraries for GUI terminal.

 How to compile/run
 ===================